stevedomin/CarND-Advanced-Lane-Lines/writeup.md

 In order to calculate the curvature of the line we need to fit new polynomials to find x for y in the real world.
 This will make use of some predefined pixels to meters conversion values.

+If the polynomial of the left lane and the right lane are too far apart we discard them and used the smoothed polynomials over the last 6 frames.

 After that we are able to compute the radius of the curvature in real world space using this two statements:

 ```python